Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 Ophrys sphegodes grows in open areas of impoverished grassland and in semi-shaded woodland edges.
 It requires calcareous substrates.

-From March through to the end of April
+From March through to the end of May, depending on location and exposure.

 The Plant List